Building a bot

 # Set a Webhook URL

 The webhook URL is the endpoint of your bot server where webhook payloads are sent.

 Log in to the LINE Developers Console, and click the provider in which the channel for the Messaging API is present.

 Click the channel for the Messaging API.

 Click Edit under Webhook URL, enter the Webhook URL (the destination URL for events sent from the LINE platform to the bot), and then click Update.

-The webhook URL must use HTTPS and have an SSL certificate issued by a certificate authority trusted by LINE.
+The webhook URL must use HTTPS and have an SSL/TLS certificate issued by a certificate authority widely trusted by general web browsers.
 Also note that self-signed certificates are not acceptable.
-If you encounter issues related to your SSL configuration, you should check whether your SSL certificate chain is complete and whether your intermediate certificates are correctly installed on your server.
+If you encounter issues related to your SSL/TLS configuration, you should check whether your SSL/TLS certificate chain is complete and whether your intermediate certificates are correctly installed on your server.